PlasmaPy/PlasmaPy/docs/CONTRIBUTING.rst

    great place to have informal conversations, coordinate efforts, and share ideas.

--  We have biweekly telecons which are announced on the email list.
+-  We have approximately biweekly telecons that are announced on the email list.

 Contributing code or documentation to PlasmaPy
 ----------------------------------------------